 General events and timeline/Local Examples

+Transit System

+White comfort is prioritized in building of transit system (i.e., better amenities and service for white suburban residents using transit system) (The Legacy of Racism in Transit)

 Highway System

 Mapping the Past and Future of Urban Highways – Examination of the creation of highways and the demolition of historically Black neighborhoods in the process.
 Legacy of racist federal transportation policies.